Language

 Material Lookup Table

-Built-in reference table with specific heat values for 20 common materials including water, ice, steam, aluminum, iron, copper, gold, silver, glass, wood, concrete, and more.
-Click any material to instantly fill in the specific heat value.
+Tap any of 20 common materials — water, ice, steam, aluminum, iron, copper, gold, silver, glass, wood and more — to fill in its specific heat instantly.

 Flexible Unit Support